 Once you get your tree the way you like it with the right number of eggs, sit back and enjoy!
 These are perfect to incorporate into a vignette or a centerpiece for your dining table, coffee table or on a simple entry way table.

 I naturally gravitate towards more earth tones and soft neutrals but in the spring time I love to bring in some soft pastels and our hanging egg tree is perfect for this.
 It’s just the right amount of Easter color and of course Charlie loves it!
 Some of the eggs pictured may or may not currently be dinosaur eggs for his Jurassic Park toys.
 Sons sure make life fun!
 I wish you all a beautiful spring and Easter season.
 I hope you’ll stop by a few buddies’ blogs to see what they’ve been up to this spring.
-There’s lots of cozy home inspiration for ya!
+There’s lots of pretty spring inspiration for ya!

 You Might Also Like